stevejford/anytimereview/apps/domainmarketplace/docs/domain-hire-marketplace-report.md

 ## 1) Goals, Non‑Goals, Assumptions

 - Goals
-  - Enable owners to list domains and start earning via rentals (period or per‑click) with low DNS friction.
+  - Enable owners to list domains and start earning via hires (period or per‑click) with low DNS friction.
-  - Enable renters to discover, rent, and route traffic from domains or slugs with trustworthy analytics and billing.
+  - Enable hirers to discover, hire, and route traffic from domains or slugs with trustworthy analytics and billing.
   - Establish a secure, auditable foundation for payouts, disputes, and abuse handling.

 - Non‑Goals (MVP)
-  - No registrar transfer or ownership change; this is rentals only.
+  - No registrar transfer or ownership change; this is hires only.
   - No multi‑currency or multi‑region tax engines; start with USD and Stripe defaults.
-  - No hosted site builder; renters point to their own destinations.
+  - No hosted site builder; hirers point to their own destinations.
   - No complex auctions; fixed price with optional offers is sufficient later.

 - Assumptions
   - DNS integration via Cloudflare for SaaS with pre‑validation; Domain Connect where available; manual fallback.
-  - Stripe Connect Express for owners; Stripe Billing for usage metering; Direct Charges for fixed rentals.
+  - Stripe Connect Express for owners; Stripe Billing for usage metering; Direct Charges for fixed hires.
   - Next.js app with Neon Postgres; Cloudflare Worker for routing and click measurement.

 ## 2) Personas and JTBD